DRONE ACTIVITIES IN THE VICINTY OF JANDAKOT AIRPORT

 Be safe this Summer – Know Your Drone

-In August 2019, CASA unveiled a new look website for people who fly drones for fun.
+Australians are flying drones in record numbers.
+More drones in the sky means its important that the rules are understood to keep everyone safe.
 The Know Your Drone website is easier and quicker to navigate and includes the latest news and information about Australia's recreational drone safety rules.

 Chat with CASA

 CASA recently launched a new virtual assistant for drone flyers.
 The assistant appears at the bottom right hand corner on the drone-related pages of our website.
 It can answer simple questions like 'How high can I fly my drone?' or 'Where can I fly my drone?', through to more complex scenarios such as ‘Do I need a drone licence?’.
-Since July 2019, its had more than 2700 conversations and answered more than 2300 drone flyers questions first go.
 It’s available 24 hours a day, seven days a week.

 Test your knowledge